-5. Use this time educate yourself
+5. Use this time to educate yourself

 This is a perfect time for self-improvement.
 Use your newfound spare time to take a step back and assess what both you and your business need right now.

 Learn how to improve your marketing strategy (You’re doing that right now!)
 Study how to create more content or improve your website performance.
-These are just a few actions will pay off down the road.
+These are just a few actions that will pay off down the road.